jhpyle/docassemble/_docs/documents.md

 # <a name="template file code"></a>Using code to find a template file

-Typically, when you refer to a filename in an `attachments` block, you refer to a file in the `data/templates` directory of a [package], or the ["Templates" folder] of the [Playground].
+Typically, when you refer to a filename in an `attachments` block using `pdf template file` or `docx template file`, you refer to a file in the `data/templates` directory of a [package], or the ["Templates" folder] of the [Playground].

-Alternatively, you can refer to filenames using code.
+Alternatively, you can refer to files using code.

 {% include side-by-side.html demo="template-code" %}